sid88in/serverless-appsync-plugin/doc/upgrading-from-v1.md

 The default `KIND` for resolvers is now `PIPELINE`.
 For several reasons:

 - The new default runtime is JavaScript, which only supports PIPELINE resolvers
-- it makes migrations easier later, if you need to add functions to your resolvers.
+- It makes migrations easier later, if you need to add functions to your resolvers.

-> 💡 If you only need one resolver, you can use a pipeline resolver with only one function.
+> 💡 To simulate a UNIT resolver, use a PIPELINE with only one function.

 ### No more defaults for resolver handler paths.